- add the "Extended Search" checkbox after the "Search" text box in the "Settings" window

 Now, you can't resist to customize your popup menu?
 Adding your own folders, applications, documents, web links or FTP site is very easy.

-There are a few alternative ways to add favorites:
+There are other ways to add favorites:

 What else should I know when I'll get familiar with the basics?